xerootg/distribution/documentation/GENERAL_FREQUENTLY_ASKED_QUESTIONS.md

 `systemctl start ${UI_SERVICE}`

-> Note: once it's edited any changes made by system updates will be ignored
+> Note: System updates will overwrite it, custom settings will be preserved as last_es_systems.cfg.

 ### Where do I put bios files and files and Retroarch system files